iqhive/runtime.link/Readme.md

 the linker for that particular link layer.
 Each linker can act either as an implementation host or as the client that connects to a remote implementation.

-    * api - serve HTTP endpoints, or connect as a client to HTTP endpoints (rpc layer).
     * cmd - parse command line arguments or execute command line programs (exe layer).
     * lib - generate c-shared export directives or dynamicaly link to shared libraries (abi layer).
+    * rpc - the API represents a network interface with a selection of endpoints ie. a REST API.

 ## Data structures
-In addition to standard Go types, the runtime.link project defines an additional package for representing more complex data-structures that cross language boundaries.
+In addition to standard Go types, the runtime.link project defines an additional package for representing more complex data-structures that cross language and ABI boundaries.

     * ffi - pointer-types.